FFD-UAB/RISC-V-Instruction-sets-M-and-F/README.md

 # RISC-V Standard Expansion of Instruction sets M and F

-This open source project is part of Francis Fuentes' Master in Telecommunication Engineering dissertation (2020/21), Escola d'Enginyeria, UAB, Spain.
+This open source project is part of the finished Francis Fuentes' Master in Telecommunication Engineering dissertation (2020/21), Escola d'Enginyeria, UAB, Spain.

 The objective of this project is to carry out the required modifications to a 5-stages RISC-V 32-bit core, develope and implement the modules capables of expanding the core with the instruction sets M and F of the ISA standard (RV32M and RV32F).

-Authors of previous project used as starting point of this project are:
- - Pau Casacoverta Orta for implementing a base core RV32I compliant with the base instruction set fixed by the ISA standard (https://github.com/4a1c0/RV32i-Verilog).
- - Raimon Casanova Mohr for tutoring and adding pipeline structure to the core, facilitating the addition of expansions and increasing the data througput.
- - The open source PULPino's HW infraestructure authors (https://github.com/pulp-platform/pulpino), as this project uses their platform (excluding their core) at the synthesis phase on FPGA board to use the various I/O interfaces like SPI, UART, GPIO, between others.
+However, only partial support for the set F has been developed.
 All hardware design is performed using Verilog HDL and some System Verilog when necessary.

+To see an overview of the project, check the "FFD_TFM_Slides3.pptx" presentation and read the commentaries.
+However, for a deeper detail and technical look of the work done, check the "FFD_TFM_TesisPapel.pdf."
+If more information is required, check the "Resource usage and RTL mapping" folder that contains just that, direct access to the synthesis data of the developed designs.

-The project folders are distributed by type of sub-project used in the prototyping a variety of designs that shapes different parts of the project:
+The project folders are distributed by type of sub-project used in the prototyping of a variety of designs that shapes different parts of the project.
+Note that the most recent designs are at the cores RV32I, RV32IM and RV32IMF, leaving the other folders for legacy and particular test environment.

- - "Core" includes the files of the last update on the whole RISC-V core.
-There's a option without the use of multifunction IP libraries, but lacks a MUL module capable of using the embedded DSP multipliers.
+ - The "RV32I," "RV32IM" and "RV32IMF" includes the files of the last update on the whole RISC-V cores.
+The RV32IM and RV32IMF have configuration files to select which divider and multiplier model to use at the implementation of the set M assets.
+Note that the "no_IP" option for multiplier does still use the multiplier by default of the synthesis tool.

+ - "DE0_FPGA_old" is the project used to port the core (just delete the "core" folder there is and copy whichever you want to port from the other folders) onto the DE0 development board.
+It is named "old," because it has been barely changed from the prior project.

- - "MULDIV" includes the files of the modules capable of implementing the instruction set M. There's the MULDIV_noIP, MULDIV and MULDIV2 designs, which don't uses an multifunction IP library, the LPM_MULT IP and ALTMULT_ADD IP in that order.
+ - "MULDIV" includes the files of the modules capable of implementing the instruction set M. There's the MULDIV_noIP, MULDIV and MULDIV2 designs, which uses the default multiplier IP, the LPM_MULT IP and ALTMULT_ADD IP in respectively.
 There's two options of MUL IPs because the LPM only performs unsigned operations, which requires pre and post-module logic, making the MULDIV design have a lower maximum operating frequency compared to the MULDIV2 design.
    Mention that in order to simulate designs that uses multifunction IPs, it's required to have installed Quartus or at least the libraries necessaries to compile the branched (or wrapped) modules.
 For this, there's a path to change at the ".comp_sv" file at the "sim" folder.
 Also, there's a command required to write in order to load the main libraries and execute a simulation, that is commented in the same ".comp_sv" file.

-    There's multiple implementation options for the DIV module, but all follow a restoring divisor design:
+    There's multiple implementation options for the DIV module, but all are based on the restoring divisor design with different degrees of optimizations:
     - tDIVrest32u - Theoretical restoring divisor without any upgrade.
 34 clock cycles every division, no matter what are the input operands.
     - bDIVrest32u - Basic restoring divisor.
 Checks if dividend "a" is lower than divisor "b", which skips the division operation (does it in one clock cycle).
 All the following designs have this ability.
     - qsDIVrest32u - Quick start restoring divisor.
 Pushes the dividend to the left-most position in the quotient register at the start, which skips "n" number of left zeros the dividend has in clock cycles.
 Great when the dividend has a low value (for example, if a 4-bit dividend is 0010, this model saves 2 clock cycles).